Ayush-Poddar-2003/TUTORIALS/JAVA/08_WrapperClass.md

 ---

 ## Use of wrapper class
-- Change the value in Method: Java supports only call by value.
+- Change the value : Java supports only call by value.
 So, if we pass a primitive value, it will not change the original value.
 But, if we convert the primitive value in an object, it will change the original value.
+- We can assign null to objects but not to int
 - java.util package: The java.util package provides the utility classes to deal with objects.
 - Collection Framework: Java collection framework works with objects only.
 All classes of the collection framework
 - Serialization: We need to convert the objects into streams to perform the serialization.
 If we have a primitive value, we can convert it in objects through the wrapper classes.